 Aloe vera is one of the most versatile and wholly useful medicinal plants known to man.
-The helpful properties of aloe vera are numerous, both when used topically and within our bodies.
+The beneficial properties of aloe vera are numerous.
+This is true whether you use it topically or you consume it.

-It is easy to find various forms of aloe in natural medicine stores, pharmacies, and even in supermarkets, but more and more these are hydrating and repair creams that only include aloe as one of their ingredients.
+It’s easy to find various forms of aloe in natural medicine stores, pharmacies, and even in supermarkets.
+However, these tend to just be hydrating creams that only include aloe as one of their many ingredients.

-In this article, however, we are going to look at ways to directly use the gel from this plant, so that we can fully avail ourselves of the helpful properties of aloe vera.
+In this article, however, we are going to look at ways to use the gel from this plant directly.
+This will allow you to fully enjoy the beneficial properties of aloe vera.

 Extracting Aloe Vera Gel

-For extracting the gel from the leaves of aloe vera, it is recommended that the plant be from 3-5 years old.
-Wait until the plant has not been watered for two or three days, so that the gel is more concentrated.
-Start by cutting the largest and outermost leaves, always close to the base of the plant, and with the cleanest cut possible.
-Then cut a slice of approximately 5 centimeters, or 2 inches, then cut that in half, and apply directly to the area we want to treat with the gel.
+Experts recommend that you extract aloe very gel from a plant that’s 3 – 5 years old.
+Wait until the plant has not been watered for two or three days so that the gel is more concentrated.
+Start by cutting the largest outermost leaves, always close to the base of the plant.
+Make sure to use the cleanest cut possible.
+Then cut a slice of approximately 5 centimeters, or 2 inches and further cut that in half.
+Finally, just apply the product directly to the area you want to treat with the gel.

 The leftover piece can be saved in the refrigerator covered with plastic wrap so it can be used later.
-It’s important to remember, however, that the properties of the gel diminish over time, and that at the most it can be conserved for 20 days.
+It’s important to remember, however, that the properties of the gel diminish over time.
+That being said, you shouldn’t keep it for more than 20 days.

 Properties of Aloe Vera Gel